How much does an EPC cost?

 The EPC can act as a useful guide to help you focus on the main areas where improvements can be made to reduce the household running costs.
 Improving the EPC on your property and making your home more energy efficient could also increase its value.

-An EPC is not required if you can demonstrate that the building is:
+An EPC is not required if you can demonstrate that the building is at least one of the following:

 Find out how to cut your energy costs in just a few simple steps with our guide and improve the EPC rating on your property.